By Texas Homesteader ~

 I know it’s not for everyone, we’re all different and in different walks of life with different time restraints but it certainly works beautifully for me.

-Homesteading – it speaks to my heart and I absolutely love the life we live here at the homestead.
+Homesteading – it speaks to my heart and I absolutely love the life we live here at our NE Texas homestead.

 What about you, why would YOU love homesteading?